Victordtesla24/chris-cole-website/README.md

 ## Limitations & Notes

-- This is a **prototype** for educational and research purposes
+- Prototype engine; BPHS-only filters are strict and may reject broad windows if padekyatā fails.
-- Physical traits and life events scoring is fully implemented and used in composite scoring
+- `composite_score` mirrors the BPHS score; trait/event/gestation heuristics are informational only by default.
-- Step size for time search is configurable (default: 10 minutes in code, can be adjusted)
+- Search step is fixed at 2 minutes from the API entry-point; palā‑level śodhana can promote nearby times.
-- Swiss Ephemeris data files are included with pyswisseph package; no separate download needed
+- Swiss Ephemeris data files ship with pyswisseph; set `EPHE_PATH` only when using a custom ephemeris location.
-- Free-tier hosting platforms may have timeout limits for long searches (full 24h with 2-minute steps)
+- Free-tier platforms may time out if the search window is very wide.
-- OpenCage API has free tier limits: 2,500 requests/day
+- OpenCage API has free-tier limits (~2,500 requests/day).
-- Frontend requires Node.js 18+ for development; production build can be served statically
+- Node.js 18+ is needed for frontend builds; the backend will refuse to start without a built `frontend-react/dist`.

 ## Troubleshooting